Skip to content

 A daily spending limit is the simplest form of budgeting.
 It takes what's left after fixed bills and savings goals and divides it into a per-day number you can check your bank balance against.
 The appeal is speed: rather than tracking 30 categories, you track one.

 The maths is basic.
 Income minus fixed costs minus savings goal leaves discretionary spending.
-Divide by 30 for a daily figure, or by 4.33 for a weekly one.
-If your discretionary budget is 600 a month, your daily limit is 20 - meaning that coffee, lunch, parking, and evening drinks together need to stay under 20 on average.
+Divide by 30 for a daily figure, then multiply the daily by 7 for a weekly one.
+If discretionary is 600 a month, the daily limit is 20 and the weekly is 140 - meaning that coffee, lunch, parking, and evening drinks together need to stay under 20 on average.

 The limit is a ceiling, not a target.
 Underspending some days builds a cushion for weekends or one-off events.
 Overspending early in the month requires underspending later.
 This tool just calculates the baseline number - the discipline of sticking to it is the hard part.